bijington/blog/_posts/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four.md

 ![Suggestion](/images/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four/suggestion.png)

-It is pointing out that we haven't actually added these properties to our view model yet.
-Bindings try their best so if we were to build and run the app it would successfully compile and run but the `Button`s wouldn't do anything.
-I much prefer having compile time validation of whether things are not configured correctly.
+It is worth pointing out that we haven't actually added these properties to our view model yet.
+Bindings try their best, so if we were to build and run the application it would successfully compile and run, but the `Button`s wouldn't do anything.
+I much prefer having compile-time validation of whether things are not configured correctly.
 This is where [Compiled bindings](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/compiled-bindings) come in.
-Not only do they provide us with the compile time validation but they also provide us with some performance benefits.
+Not only do they provide us with the compile-time validation, but they also provide us with some performance benefits.

-Lets turn this on, all we need to do is add this line to our `ContentPage` element:
+Let's turn this on, all we need to do is add this line to our `ContentPage` element:

 ```xml
 x:DataType="viewmodels:MainPageViewModel"
 ```

 Now if we try to compile our application it will fail reporting errors relating to properties not existing.
-Lets take a quick look at what the resulting `XAML` should look like in the `MainPage.xaml` file and then go and fix the errors:
+Let's take a quick look at what the resulting `XAML` should look like in the `MainPage.xaml` file and then go and fix the errors:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>